cosmos/cosmos-sdk/crypto/keys/secp256k1/internal/secp256k1/README.md

 If a project is importing [go-ethereum](https://github.com/ethereum/go-ethereum) and the Cosmos SDK, cgo secp256k1 will only work on linux operating systems due to duplicated symbols.
 If you are testing on a mac, we recommend using a docker container or something similar.

-To avoid duplicate symbol errors `ldflags` must be set to allow for multiple definitions. this `ldflags` must set to allow multiple definitions.
-This only works with Linux machines.
+To avoid duplicate symbol errors `ldflags` must be set to allow for multiple definitions.

 #### Gcc